Large Salem Sets Avoiding Nonlinear Configurations: Random Avoiding Sets for Rough Patterns

 \section{Random Avoiding Sets for Rough Patterns}

-We begin by proving Theorem \ref{maintheorem}, which requires simpler calculations than Theorem \ref{theoremJOICVIOJVI122}.
+We begin by proving Theorem \ref{maintheorem}, which requires simpler calculations than Theorem \ref{theoremJOICVIOJVI122} and Theorem \ref{thirdTheorem}.
 In the last section, our results held for an arbitrary $\beta \in (0,d]$.
 But in this section, we assume

-Then $\beta$ is small enough to show that the pattern $Z$ described in Theorem \ref{maintheorem} is generically avoided in $\mathcal{X}_\beta$.
+where $\alpha$ and $n$ are as in the statement of Theorem \ref{maintheorem}.
+Then $\beta$ is small enough to show that the pattern $Z$ described in Theorem \ref{maintheorem} is avoided by a generic element of $\mathcal{X}_\beta$.
 The construction here is very similar to the construction in \cite{OurPaper}, albeit in a Baire category setting, and with modified parameters to ensure a Fourier dimension bound rather than just a Hausdorff dimension bound.

 \begin{lemma} Let $Z \subset \TT^{dn}$ be a compact set with lower Minkowski dimension at most $\alpha$.
 Then for quasi-all $(E,\mu) \in \mathcal{X}_\beta$, for any distinct points $x_1, \dots, x_n \in E$, $(x_1, \dots, x_n) \not \in Z$. \end{lemma} \begin{proof} For any $s > 0$, consider the set